Presumed Innocent (film): Plot

-Rozat "Rusty" Sabich is a prosecutor and the right-hand man of district attorney Raymond Horgan.
-When his colleague Carolyn Polhemus is found raped and murdered in her apartment, Raymond insists that Rusty take charge of the investigation.
-With the election for District Attorney approaching, Tommy Molto, the acting head of the homicide division, has left to join the rival campaign of Nico Della Guardia.
-Rusty, a married man, faces a conflict of interest since he had a brief sexual affair with Carolyn.
-Rusty has since reconciled with his wife Barbara but was still obsessed with Carolyn.
+Shortly thereafter, Rusty's colleague Carolyn Polhemus is found raped and murdered in her apartment.
+Horgan insists that Rusty take charge of the investigation, as he faces a fierce re-election challenge from Nico Della Guardia and Tommy Molto, both disgruntled former members of his office.
+Rusty faces a conflict of interest since he had a brief sexual affair with Carolyn; despite having since reconciled with his wife Barbara, he remains obsessed with Carolyn.

-Detective Harold Greer is initially in charge of the murder investigation, but Rusty has him replaced with his friend Detective Dan Lipranzer, whom he persuades to narrow the inquiry so that his relationship with Carolyn is left out.
-Raymond grows furious with Rusty's handling of the case, but admits that he had also been romantically involved with Carolyn at one time.
-Rusty soon discovers that Molto is making his own inquiries.
-When Della Guardia wins the election, he and Molto accuse Rusty of the murder and push to get evidence against him.
-Lipranzer is removed from the case, Greer's inquiries uncover the affair and Rusty is arrested as the prime suspect in the murder.
+Det.
+Harold Greer is initially in charge of the murder investigation, but Rusty has him replaced with his friend Dan "Lip" Lipranzer, whom he asks to limit the scope of the murder investigation.
+Horgan loses patience with Rusty's handling of the case, particularly after admitting he also had a brief relationship with Carolyn.
+When Della Guardia wins the election, he and Molto (who replaces Rusty as chief deputy) reappoint Greer to take over the case.
+Greer learns about the affair, and Rusty is arrested and indicted for Carolyn's murder.